The best bidet toilet seat LivingStar 7500

 Ask yourself about the type of toilet you have (One-piece vs. two-piece toilet)

-Most of the toilets today are two-piece type; however, sometimes there is a one-piece type installed.
+Most of the toilets today are two-piece types; however, sometimes there is a one-piece type installed.
 There are many advantages of using a one-piece toilet, however, it is difficult to install a bidet toilet seat onto a one-piece type since there is not much room to put the bidet seat on the toilet.
 Check the dimension of the one-piece toilet before making a decision.

 Below is a photo of a one-piece toilet.
-As you see from the photo, the water tank, and the bowl is connected in one-piece.
+As you see from the photo, the water tank, and the bowl is connected in one piece.
 What makes it difficult to install a toilet bidet seat for this ONE-PIECE type is that there is not enough space between the fixing holes and water tank.

 Below is an example of a two-piece toilet that gives an opportunity for installing a bidet toilet seat.
-Whether you have a one-piece or two-piece type, you should check with the length between two fixing holes as well as the distance between the center of the hold to the water tank.
+Whether you have a one-piece or two-piece type, you should check the length between two fixing holes as well as the distance between the center of the hold to the water tank.

-The below diagram labeled as “A” is the distance between the center of the fixing holes of a toilet.
+Below diagram labeled as “A” is the distance between the center of the fixing holes of a toilet.
 Best Bidet Toilet Seat LivingStar 7500 requires greater than 5.51 inches and less than 7.84 inches.
 Also, the space between the center of the two holes to the water tank needs greater than 1.5 inches. (depicted as “B”).

 Shape and size of toilet